Are you sure you want more confidence?

 “I am confident, if I make enough calls, someone will accept my invitation.”

-This type of confidence is improved by either more practice, learning, or knowledge.
+This type of confidence, if valid, is improved by either more practice, learning, or un-learning.

-Second is the confidence that you can and will keep going in a process until you get the desired results.
+Second is the confidence that you can and will keep going in a process until you get the desired results (within a given time frame)

-“I am confident I can make this business successful.”
+“I am confident I can make this business successful within five years.”

-“I am confident I will become great at selling this product.”
+“I am confident I will become great at selling this product within six months.”

 “I am confident that I can easily apply for a new job.”